 Deliberate efforts to preserve Revolutionary War battlefields began in the twentieth century, decades after the federal government started to acquire Civil War battlefields.
 By the time the first Revolutionary War battlefield parks were created—mostly between 1920 and 1960—many of the most important battlefields and historic sites of our Revolutionary War had long been lost to urban growth.
 The battlefields of Bunker Hill, Brooklyn, Kip’s Bay, Harlem Heights, Fort Washington, Trenton, Germantown, Charleston and Savannah were built over in the nineteenth century.
 Monuments surrounded by city streets mark the battlefields of Bunker Hill and Trenton.
 Tiny fragments of the battlefields of Charleston and Savannah survive, providing a faint idea of the Revolutionary War landscape.

 Elsewhere battlefields of the Revolutionary War are unprotected.
 In Georgia and the Carolinas, where Americans frustrated the British in a partisan war involving scores of small engagements, most battlefields remain in private hands.
 The same is true of battlefields in the North.
-Even where battlefield parks have been established, important battlefield land remain outside park boundaries and in many instances, threatened by development.
-This is the situation at Saratoga, Guilford Court House, and Yorktown, as well as other battlefields where Americans fought to win our independence.
+Even where battlefield parks have been established, important battlefield land remains outside park boundaries and, in many instances, threatened by development.
+This is the situation at Saratoga, Guilford Court House and Yorktown, as well as other battlefields where Americans fought to win our independence.

 Officials of the Society of the Cincinnati joined the Trust at Princeton, New Jersey, on November 11, 2014, for a press event to launch the new effort.
 American Revolution Institute Executive Director Jack Warren spoke to the assembled crowd about the importance of saving the places where “the great drama of our war for independence can still be imagined and remembered.”